 See our global offices and locations.

-• Industry events: Attend conferences, webinars, and sector workshops.
+- Industry events: Attend conferences, webinars, and sector workshops.
 These are often where the most valuable ‘hidden’ opportunities surface, well before they’re advertised.

-• Professional organisations: Groups like the Society of Petroleum Engineers (SPE) offer career resources, training, and mentorship that can sharpen your profile and expand your network.
+- Professional organisations: Groups like the Society of Petroleum Engineers (SPE) offer career resources, training, and mentorship that can sharpen your profile and expand your network.

-• Peer networks: Reach out to former colleagues to find out about upcoming projects or openings.
-Many hires happen via referral, and asking about opportunities through your network is not only accepted, it’s expected.
+- Peer networks: Reach out to former colleagues to find out about upcoming projects or openings.
+Many hires happen via referral, and asking about opportunities through your network is not only accepted; it’s expected.

 Stay Resilient and Positive

-Job searching tests even the most experienced professionals, particularly in a shifting market.
+Job searching tests even for the most experienced professionals, particularly in a shifting market.
 Persistence and self-care are both essential.

 Set clear, achievable goals, daily or weekly targets for applications, outreach, or networking.
 Celebrate small wins: every response, conversation, or interview moves you forward and gives you something to learn from.
 And don’t neglect your physical and mental well-being.
 Regular exercise, social time, and genuine downtime reduce stress and improve your overall outlook during what can be a lengthy process.